 Today, limited access to finance, low connectivity, and cultural limitations are some of the enduring barriers that prevent women and girls around the world from taking their rightful place in the economy.
-The global average of a woman’s annual earnings today stands at 11,000 USD versus 20,000 USD for a man.
+The global average of a woman’s annual earnings today stands at US $11,000 versus US $20,000 for a man.
 The gender pay gap is particularly pronounced for women of color, women of lower economic status, and women in non-OECD countries.

 As our global economy continues to digitize and transform, these inequalities persist and even threaten to deepen.
 Women disproportionately hold jobs susceptible to automation, whereas fields with employment growth are characterized by low female representation.
 For example, while STEM-related industries will add in the coming years over 1.7 million jobs in the US alone, less than 12 percent of the country’s engineering students are women.
 Women also face greater challenges in being connected and getting online.
 In South Asia, women are 38 percent less likely than men to own a phone.
 In Sub-Saharan Africa, women are 45 percent less likely to have access to the internet than men.
 And in Norway, young women are met with two times more frequent cyberbullying than men, deterring many from fully engaging online.